Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 Once your new name, logo, and other brand elements are settled, take care of the following:

-• Domain: If you decide to just keep your old domain, it will make the process simpler.
-However, if you are changing your name as a part of your rebranding, a new domain name that matches it should be secured.
+• Domain: The process will be simpler if you decide to keep your old domain.
+However, a new domain name that matches it should be secured if you are changing your name as part of your rebranding.
 Register the new one, but keep the old one intact as well.

-• KPIs: Never lose access to the analytics you have used for your old site as you make your switch.
-Record the benchmarks for the key KPIs, like bounce rates, traffic, conversion rates, SERP rankings, citations, backlinks, and more.
-These benchmarks can help you gauge the success of your rebrand and help you know how well you’re doing in maintaining your SEO position.
+• KPIs: As you make your switch, never lose access to the analytics you used for your old site.
+Record benchmarks for key KPIs, like bounce rates, traffic, conversion rates, SERP rankings, citations, backlinks, and more.
+These benchmarks can help you gauge the success of your rebrand and know how well you’re doing in maintaining your SEO position.

 2. Clean Up Your New Domain

-If the new domain you have is previously registered, make sure it does not tag along some old penalties.
-Check for any unsettled issue and claim your new domain in the Google Webmaster Tools and also check the Manual Actions page.
-If there’s a manual action, do the required changes and submit a reconsideration request.
-After getting the approval for your request, you can now safely move forward with your new domain.
+If your new domain is previously registered, ensure it does not carry some old penalties.
+Check for any unsettled issues and claim your new domain in Google Search Console (aka Google Webmaster Tools) and Bing Webmasters.
+Also, check the Manual Actions page.
+If there’s a manual action, make the required changes and submit a reconsideration request.
+After getting your request’s approval, you can safely move forward with your new domain.

 3. Preserve as much content as you can.